tanukijs/scrape-them-all/READme.md

 ```

 # 🚀 Let's begin
-Scrape Them All try to be easy to use as possible.
-If you have any suggestion or something not working as you want, please let us know and we'll think about it.

 ## Data model options
 - `selector` _(String, Object)_ Can be a string expression, DOM Element, array of DOM elements, or cheerio object.
 - `isListItem` _(Boolean)_ Indicates that the selector is the parent of a list.
 Default as false.